-The preferential rate can be applied for the duration of your company’s existence or for a set period of time depending on specific provisions.
+The preferential rate can be applied for the duration of your company’s existence, or a set period depending on specific provisions.
 For example, hi-tech companies can benefit from lower tax rates beginning with their first year of revenue generation.

-Your company may be exempt from paying taxes for a set period of time, which is usually four years.
+Your company may be exempt from paying taxes for a set period, which is usually four years.

 The tax-free period generally begins with the first year of profit-making or the fourth year of revenue generation, whichever comes first.